-Parity games can be generalised to each node having a vector of k values and each value is a number from 1 to m.
+Point [62] considered a generalisation of parity games where each node has a vector of k values and each value is a number from 1 to m.
 To evaluate a play, one determines for each coordinate of the vector the largest infinitely often occurring value in the play and calls the so obtained vector of k values the limit superior of the sequence of the play.
-The default is the following evaluation: If all values of the limit superior vector are even then Boris wins the play else Anke wins the play.
-One might also consider other conditions, but these have to be stated explicitly.
+The same idea has recently also been applied to mean payoff games, Rabin and Streett games as well as combinations of these games with parity games [9,15,16,18,19,72].
+The winner of a play is determined as follows: If all values of the limit superior vector are odd then Anke wins the play else Boris wins the play.
+The approach in which the first player Anke has a conjunction and the second player Boris a disjunction of the player's winning conditions in each dimension is quite common in the field [15,18,19,72].
+In this section, it is assumed that $n \geq 2$ , $m \geq 2$ and $k \geq 2$ .